A wrongful death claim allows surviving family members to hold the at-fault party legally accountable in a civil court case.

 Recoverable Damages in a Wrongful Death Claim in Georgia

 Georgia acknowledges two different types of cases when it comes to wrongful death claims.
 The first recognizes the “full value of the life of the deceased.”
-This is filed on behalf of the surviving family members and includes economic and non-economic damages related to the deceased loved one’s life, including:
+This is filed on behalf of the surviving family members and includes economic and non-economic damages related to the deceased loved one’s life.

-- Lost income and benefits/promotions your loved one would have made if they were still alive
+- Future promotions and the increased pay your loved one would have earned if they were still alive

 - Loss of companionship family members would have benefited from if your loved one was still alive

-The second claim involves financial deficits the estate has suffered due to the decedent’s unexpected death.
-These include:
+The second type of claim involves financial deficits the estate has suffered due to the decedent’s unexpected death.
+These may include:

 - Medical bills related to your loved one’s terminal illness or injury